 NO. You cannot tow anyone or anything with our rental boats.
-Beacon Landing reserves the right to end your rental time at any time if this is not followed.
+If you do, we will terminate your rental with no refund.
 Damage Fees may apply.

 Yes, in your car, but not by boat.
 Lake Granby is not connected by navigable water to any other lake.